 Do not urinate for at least 4 hours before testing.
 A first morning urine sample (that has collected in the bladder overnight) provides the most accurate test results.

 Test the urine within 15 minutes after you collect the urine sample.
 Or you can place the dipstick in the urine stream as you urinate.

 Use a clean-catch midstream urine sample for testing:

-- A man should retract the foreskin, if present, and clean the head of his penis thoroughly with medicated towelettes, wipes, or swabs.
+- For men: Pull back the foreskin, if you have one.
+Clean the head of the penis thoroughly.
+Use medicated towelettes, wipes, or swabs.

-- A woman should spread open the folds of skin around her vagina with one hand, then use her other hand to clean the area around her vagina and urethra thoroughly with medicated towelettes or swabs.
-She should wipe the area from front to back to avoid contaminating the urethra with bacteria from the anus.
+- For women: Spread open the folds of skin around the vagina with one hand.
+Then use your other hand to clean the area around the vagina and urethra thoroughly.
+Use medicated towelettes or swabs.
+Wipe the area from front to back to avoid spreading bacteria from the anus to the urethra.

 How It Feels